ricsxn/unlocker/docs/source/install.rst

     pip install -e ./quartz-0.0.1.dev0.

-For more information on this phase, please visit [here](https://stackoverflow.com/questions/42530309/no-such-file-requirements-txt-error-while-installing-quartz-module).
+For more information on this phase, please visit `here <https://stackoverflow.com/questions/42530309/no-such-file-requirements-txt-error-while-installing-quartz-module>`.

 3. Generate the key to encrypt the password
 -------------------------------------------